 - Parents may provide additional software or device that provides productive assistance to their child after approval from Administration, Technology, and his or her teacher.

 In Upper School, students are required to take 1 full credit (2 semesters) of technology.
 The first semester is a general computer applications survey course.
-The second semester is selected from the following: Web Design, Creative Digital Media, Advanced Photo Editing, and Yearbook.
+The second semester is selected from the following: Web Design, Creative Digital Media, Advanced Photo Editing, Coding/Robotics, and Yearbook.
 Students may also satisfy the technology credit by taking a full year of Yearbook or a full year of Film III.
 For detailed course descriptions, see the Upper School Course Catalog.